Lamine Bey: Replacement of Moncef Bey

 Towards the end of the Tunisian Campaign in May 1943 General Alphonse Juin, Commander in Chief of French forces in North Africa, arrived in Tunis with orders to depose Moncef Bey for alleged attempts to collaborate with Axis forces during the occupation and for an indulgent attitude to the actions of the militant nationalist Destour party.
 After investigating the Bey's conduct, Juin could find no grounds for condemning him, but his orders were explicit.
 He tried to persuade Moncef to abdicate, but he refused.
 Juin therefore visited Lamine in his villa in La Marsa to make sure that he would not refuse the throne if it was offered, but Lamine at first refused to give this undertaking.
 Eventually Juin prevailed on him to agree, largely because of the benefits to his family.
 As Moncef Bey refused to abdicate, General Giraud removed him on 14 May 1943.

 Lamine Bey was installed on 15 May 1943 at the Bardo palace by General Juin, who invested him at the same time with the Légion d'honneur.
 He then received the homage of other princes of the royal family, ministers, court officials and members of the consular corps.
 For this occasion he reinstated the kissing of the hand, which his predecessor had abolished.
-That same day, Mohamed Chenik presented the resignation of his government and was replaced by Slaheddine Baccouche.
+That same day, Muhammad Chenik presented the resignation of his government and was replaced by Slaheddine Baccouche.
 As was the norm under the French protectorate, the Bey was not consulted on the choice of ministers (the Chenik government appointed by Moncef Bey had been an exception to this rule).
 It was only on 6 July that Moncef Bey eventually abdicated, thereby rendering Lamine Bey's accession legitimate.
 For most Tunisians however, Lamine Bey was still considered to be a usurper.